kusari-network/kusari-docs/docs/validator-guides/validator.md

 WantedBy=multi-user.target
 ```

-Hit ctrl+x and then hit Y to confirm save of the file.
+Hit "ctrl+x", then press "y" to confirm the save of the file and then hit "Enter" to exit.

 !!! hint
     If you want to add a more ports to enable RPC calls, a websocket or monitoring, you can set it up by including the following flags in line 6. `--prometheus-port` `--rpc-port` and `--ws-port`